kozistan/nanohub-mdm-dashboard/README.md

 ## Acknowledgments

-- Built for NanoMDM by micromdm
+- Built for NanoHUB by micromdm
 - Uses Flask web framework
 - Frontend with vanilla JavaScript (no frameworks)